skysqlinc/skysql-docs/docs/Connecting to SkySQL DBs/Connect from ‘C++’ App.md

 # Connection Methods

-Two categories of methods are available to to establish a connection.
+Two categories of methods are available to establish a connection.

 ### **sql::Driver::connect()**